 Email Us: Andrea Meredith

-Postdoc Positions Available in Ion Channel Electrophysiology and Imaging (starting in 2018)
+Postdoc Positions Available in Ion Channel Electrophysiology and Imaging (starting in 2018 or early 2019)

 The Meredith Lab is focused on understanding the mechanisms that contribute to circadian regulation of membrane excitability and daily oscillations in action potential activity in the SCN circuit, using techniques such as voltage- and current-clamp, multi-electrode array recordings, imaging, molecular biology, transgenics, and in vivo telemetry.